nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_chat.md

 ### How it works
 LocalDocs works by maintaining an index of all data in the directory your collection is linked to.
 This index consists of small chunks of each document that the LLM can receive as additional input when you ask it a question.
+This helps it respond to your queries with knowledge about the contents of your data.
 The number of chunks and the size of each chunk can be configured in the LocalDocs plugin settings tab.
+For indexing speed purposes, LocalDocs uses pre-deep-learning n-gram and tfidf based retrieval when deciding what documents your LLM should have as context in response to a question.
+You'll find its of comparable quality with embedding based retrieval approaches but magnitudes faster to ingest data.
+Don't worry, embedding based semantic search for retrieval is on the roadmap for those with more powerful computers - pick up the feature on Github!

 ## Server Mode